Virginia College Access Resource Study

 - Consider the match between school divisions’ level of college access need and the types and extent of resources and services available;

 - Produce a comprehensive directory of Virginia college access provider organizations.

-Finally, the survey will be followed by a small number of qualitative interviews that will provide further insight into the nature of the work done by specific types of college access providers, and the challenges they confront.
+Finally, the survey was followed by a small number of qualitative interviews that will provide further insight into the nature of the work done by specific types of college access providers, and the challenges they confront.

-Preliminary results will be presented at the Virginia College Access Network (VCAN) conference in November-December 2016, and the full report became available in fall, 2017.
+Preliminary results were presented at the Virginia College Access Network (VCAN) conference in November-December, 2016, and the full report became available in fall, 2017.
 A final presentation of the results was made at the VCAN Conference in December, 2017.

 Further information on the study can be found here.

 Nathan Alleman – Associate Professor, Higher Education Studies, Baylor University